-- (a) four written papers of three hours each, and a practical examination of two and a half hours; - (b) a project report.
+- (a) four written papers of three hours each, and a practical examination of three hours; - (b) a project report.

 The project report shall be on a subject either proposed by the candidate and approved by the Course Organiser, or chosen by the candidate from a list of approved subjects announced by the Course Organiser not later than the division of the Michaelmas Term.
 Each candidate shall either obtain the approval of the Course Organiser for the subject proposed, or notify the Course Organiser of the subject chosen from the list, not later than the last day of Full Michaelmas Term.
+The candidate shall complete an extended essay linked to the research project as an additional coursework component to be submitted not later than the third day of the Full Lent Term for formative assessment.
+The candidate will have the opportunity to modify the essay and incorporate it into the introduction section of the project report.
 The report shall be submitted to the Examiners not later than the third day of the Full Easter Term in which the examination is to be held.